willroberts/raven-shield-2020/README.md

 1. Download the latest version of OpenRVS from [RVSGaming.org](http://rvsgaming.org/Downloads/).
 1. Open `readme.html` to read the documentation.
 1. Copy `openrvs.ini`, `OpenRVS.u`, `R6ClassDefines.ini`, and `Servers.list` to `<YourGameDir>/system`.
 1. Edit `Servers.list` to choose which servers are displayed when RVSGaming servers cannot be reached.
-You can force the usage of this file by editing `openrvs.ini` and changing the value of `ServerListURL` to an invalid URL.
+The names in this file are for reference; the in-game server name will be retrieved from the server.
+You can force the usage of this file by editing `openrvs.ini` and changing the value of `ServerListURL` to an invalid URL, such as `http://doesnotexist.xyz/servers`.

 ## Hosting a Server